 - 1. A grooming examination will be included in the evaluation of exhibitors and dogs in the Obedience Class.
 (No blue jeans). - 2.
 An exhibitor can exhibit a maximum of two dogs, but the dogs must be shown in different classes. - 3.
 All dogs must be current on vaccines for Distemper and Rabies, have a current negative heartworm test, and a negative fecal sample within 6 months of the 4-H Youth Show.
 "The Certificate of Inoculations and Health Care" is available at the Extension office and must be completed by a veterinarian.
 Please bring the completed form to the show.
 You must be able to produce a current Rabies Certificate, and dog license during the show. - 4.
 No females in season will be show. - 5.
 For more information and class guidelines, look for dog guide book at 4-H website or contact the office or superintendents. - 6.
-Obedience and showmanship classes will begin first with check-in 30 minutes prior to show. - 7.
-If a dog shows any aggression toward people or other dogs the Judge and superintendents may dismiss the dog from the show. - 8.
+If a dog shows any aggression toward people or other dogs the Judge and superintendents may dismiss the dog from the show. - 7.
 Dogs will have their own costume class.
-Therefore, no longer be accepted in the Animal Decorator Contest scheduled later in the week. - 9.
+Therefore, no longer be accepted in the Animal Decorator Contest scheduled later in the week. - 8.
 We will be using AKC guidelines, including recommended practices and equipment.
-Obedience handlers must use a choke chain and 6' leather lead to show in, also Showmanship handlers must have correct showmanship leads.
-Visit www.akc.org - 10.
-Contact Superintendents with questions about scoring, classes and placement. - 11.
-Showmanship is mandatory for all exhibitors 5-19-year-old. - 12.
+Showmanship handlers must have correct showmanship leads. - 9.
+Contact Superintendents with questions about scoring, classes and placement. - 10.
+Showmanship is mandatory for all exhibitors 5-19-year-old. - 11.
 No other dogs shall be permitted in the dog tent area unless it is being shown or demonstrated.
-Guest dogs or demonstration dogs must also have current proof of vaccinations, negative stool and heartworm sample, a signed Rabies Certificate by a veterinarian, and a dog license on their person.
-All health records must be current within 6 months of fair week. - 13.
-No dog shall be shown in a buckle collar.

-Class No. SHOWMANSHIP/HANDLING А В С 1413 Cloverbud (5-7-year-old) Participation Ribbon 1414 Youth (8-11-Year-old) 1 st Banner and Placing Ribbons lacing 1415 Intermediate (12-14-year-old) 1 st Banner and Placing Ribbons lacing 1416 Senior (15-19-year-old) 1 st Banner and Placing Ribbons lacing 1417 Exhibition Showmanship is for those exhibitors not showing in classes 1413-1416.
-This is a project knowledge-based class.
-Not eligible for Grand Champion Showmanship or Senior Sweepstakes Pla acing Ribbo ons Grand & Reserve High points from 1414-1417 Trop hy and Ro sette
+Class No. SHOWMANSHIP/HANDLING Α В С 1413 Cloverbud (5-7-year-old) Participation Ribbon bbon 1414 Youth (8-11-Year-old) 1 st Ba 1 st Banner and Placing Ribbons 1415 Intermediate (12-14-year-old) 1 st Banner and Placing Ribbons lacing 1416 Senior (15-19-year-old) 1 st Ba nner and P lacing Ribbons 1417 Exhibition Showmanship is for those exhibitors not showing in classes 1413-1416.
+Pla acing Ribbo ons This is a project knowledge-based class.
+Not eligible for Grand Champion Showmanship or Senior Sweepstakes Grand & Reserve High points from 1414-1417 Trop hy and Ro sette